civican/legisinfo/42-1/bills/S-224/bill_text.md

   **(2)** A party who intends to refer a dispute to adjudication must provide a written notice to the other party to the construction contract and to any other persons who must be informed  in accordance with the construction contract.

-  **(3)** The  notice must

-    identify the matter in dispute and the relief sought; and
+  **(3)** The  notice must identify the matter in dispute and the relief sought.

-    propose a timetable for the adjudication process.

   **(4)** The adjudicator is to be appointed in accordance with the construction contract or, if the construction contract does not provide for the appointment, with the agreement of the parties or on application to a court of competent jurisdiction.

+  **(5)** Each party may provide a written submission to the adjudicator respecting the matter under dispute within 10 days of the later of the appointment of the adjudicator or the receipt of the notice by the other party.

+  **(6)** The adjudicator must render a decision within 28 days, or any greater period agreed to by the parties, of the expiry of the period referred to in subsection (5).

+  **(7)** Where the adjudicator does not render a decision within the period referred to in subsection (6), a party may refer the matter to another adjudicator by providing the other party with a notice under subsection (2).

-  **(5)** An adjudicator has the same immunity from liability as a judge of the Federal Court.
+  **(8)** An adjudicator has the same immunity from liability as a judge of the Federal Court.

+  **(9)** A decision of the adjudicator is binding on the parties and they must comply with it until such time as the dispute is finally determined by legal proceedings, arbitration or agreement of the parties.

-  **(6)** A decision of the adjudicator is binding on the parties and is enforceable as a judgment of a court of competent jurisdiction.
+  **(10)** A decision of the adjudicator is enforceable as a judgment of a court of competent jurisdiction.

-  **(7)** The Governor in Council may make regulations respecting dispute resolution, including the manner and procedure of the dispute resolution and the enforcement of a decision by an adjudicator.
+  **(11)** The Governor in Council may make regulations respecting dispute resolution, including the manner and procedure of the dispute resolution and the enforcement of a decision by an adjudicator.

 ## Right to Information